 We came to the city to document the situation ahead of that juncture.
 We are less than half a mile from the River Tigris, the famous waterway which snakes down from the north and dissects a city of around one million people.
 There are explosions and the ‘ra ta ta tat’ of machine gunfire.
-Our fixer warns that snipers and mortars remain a danger and that we mustn’t linger long.
+Our fixer warns that snipers and mortars remain a danger and that we must not linger long.

 There’s also danger from IS sleeper cells.
 Although east Mosul is under Iraqi control some IS fighters have shaved their beards in an attempt to remain within the city unnoticed.
-Others have formed sleeper cells and launched attacks on Iraqi forces and civilians.
+Others have formed sleeper cells and launch attacks on Iraqi forces and civilians.

 Iraq’s National Security Service (NSS) – a secretive unit – has been tasked with tracking down the remaining fighters.
 Iraqi intelligence officials estimate dozens of IS fighters and supporters remain in hiding in east Mosul, which amounts to more than 23 square miles of urban neighbourhoods.